 Early History of the Agotz family

-Another 233 words (17 lines of text) covering the years 179 and 1794 are included under the topic Early Agotz History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Agotz research.
+Another 117 words (8 lines of text) covering the years 179 and 1794 are included under the topic Early Agotz History in all our PDF Extended History products and printed products wherever possible.

 Agotz Spelling Variations